kkensuke/myjb-en/_sources/pages/jb/embedding.md

 - Simple way to embed images in Juptyer Book is to use `![]()` syntax.
 - You can use relative path like `![](figs/fig1.png)`
 - You can also use URL like `![](https://.../fig1.png)`
+- More advanced way is to use `figure` directive as below.

 ````{example}
 ```{figure} sample/test.png